Kambyrlee/Kambyrlee/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 🔭 I’m currently working on my software engineering degree, on track to graduate in 2025.
+I have a deep passion for technology and its constant evolution.
+I thrive on learning new skills, exploring innovative solutions, and solving the intricate puzzles that software development presents.

 Languages I know:
 - 🐍 Python